vivitranhoang/ELK_Stack_Project/setupguide.md

 <br />
 <br /><strong>e.) <em>sudo docker run -ti cyberxsecurity/ansible bash</em></strong>
 <br />
 <br />This command will start and attach (connect) you to the new ansible container.
 Instead of <em>azureuser@VM-name</em>, it will now show <em>root@container-number</em>.
-Keep in mind that as root you no longer need to use sudo, as a lightweight container, some commands and services may not be available.
+As root, you no longer need to use sudo.
+It should also be noted that, as a lightweight container, some commands and services may not be available.
 <br />
 <br /><strong>f.) <em>ifconfig</em></strong>
 <br />